darryllane/venkman/README.md

 Venkman requires the 'wmic' client and the 'rpcclient', these are both installed by default on Kali Linux.
 If you want to run the tool on any other Unix/Linux platform it should work as long as they are installed and in the env path.

-(1) Once `pip` has successfully downloaded and installed, we can install Bluto:
+(1) Once `pip` has successfully downloaded and installed, we can install Venkman:

 `sudo pip install venkman`